Where to See Public Art

 It’s always sea turtle season at Anna Maria Rocks, a souvenir shop specializing in rocks and fossils.
 A seascape-themed mural there portrays a sea turtle following the sun over the horizon.
 Commissioned by the Chiles Group and created by Gillian Fazio, the mural is 10 feet tall and 63 feet long.
 “It’s inspired by healthy waters, the surroundings here and the Chiles’ Group’s marine reclamation projects,” Fazio told the AMI Sun.

-Palmetto Seahorse by Ron Berman
+The Palmetto Seahorse

 Corner of Riverside Drive and U.S. 41, Palmetto